jeffpar/lonedissent/_pages/advocates/top100/edwin_kneedler.md

 > We look forward to hearing from you many more times in the future.

-Unfortunately, based on current data from the Oyez website (as of February 2019), there are at least two cases missing from the list below, since his 100th argument is listed as [Appearance No. 98](#2007-054).
-The first omission is probably a case from October 1979, since the Chief
-Justice mentioned that was when Mr. Kneedler first argued.
+One interesting detail is that, although the Chief Justice implied Mr. Kneedler had first argued in October 1979, we can't find any evidence of that.
+His first argument appears to have been on November 7, 1979.